kratos238/Slots/README.md

 # Slots: Reels and Feelss

 ## Overview
-"Reels and Feelss" is an engaging browser game that combines the thrill of slot games with a sleek, user-friendly interface.
+"Reels and Feelss" is an engaging browser slot machine game that combines the thrill of slot games with a sleek, user-friendly interface.
 Built using HTML, CSS, and JavaScript, this game offers an immersive experience for players looking for fun and excitement.

 ## Technologies Used
 - HTML